UodessHathor/4_DEEP_LEARNING/README.md

 - Here we are in front of a **Binary Classification problem** : find if the SMS is spam or ham (*2 possible label classes*)
 - We will take into account all of those parameters to solve this project 🔜

+👇🏽 *Down here you have the full description from Jedha, hope you enjoy them as did making them* 👇🏽

 ---
 ---